LowriWilliams/my_academic_website/content/authors/admin/_index.md

 - Visitors
 ---

-I lived in Milano until the end of high school.
-I then moved to Oxford for my undergraduate and master studies.
-I did my PhD studies at IPPP in Durham.
+Hi there!
+I'm a postdoc at Uni Freiburg working on high energy physics theory and phenomenology.
+I did my PhD studies at the IPPP in Durham and my undergrand and master studies in Oxford.